About

 Douglas & McIntyre

-Douglas & McIntyre is one of Canada’s pre-eminent independent publishers, with books that have won many national and international awards, including the Scotiabank Giller Prize and the Governor General’s Literary Award.
-D&M books have topped the bestseller lists with compelling non-fiction such as Something Fierce, Eating Dirt and Patriot Hearts; novels such as The Sentimentalists and The Jade Peony and lavish cookbooks and art books such as Vij’s at Home and The Art of Emily Carr.
+Douglas & McIntyre is one of Canada’s pre-eminent independent trade publishers, with bestselling books that have won many national and international awards, including the Scotiabank Giller Prize and the Governor General’s Literary Award.

 History